 - Honesty / integrity/ Character "The supreme quality of leadership is unquestionably integrity."
 Dwight D Eisenhower - Confidence / Competence should at least reflect the degree of confidence required to ensure that your followers trust you as a leader - Inspires others "If your actions inspire others to dream more, learn more, do more and become more, you are a leader."
-John Quincy Adams - Commitment / Passion / Enthusiasm- getting your hands dirty will also help you to gain the respect of your subordinates and infuse new energy in your team members, which helps them to perform better.
-Good Communicator - Words have the power to motivate - Good Communicator Words have the power to motivate people and make them do the unthinkable.
+John Quincy Adams - Commitment / Passion / Enthusiasm- getting your hands dirty will also help you to gain the respect of your subordinates and infuse new energy in your team members, which helps them to perform better. - Good Communicator Words have the power to motivate people and make them do the unthinkable. © NADONA 2024